imlewc/FPDI-TFPDF/README.md

+# each function is deprecated in php 7.2, use foreach repair it.

 # Stop Stop Stop, hey, this repo is depricated, because it has not been updated for a long time and during this time there was a huge number of other libraries, [PHPOffice/PHPWord](https://github.com/PHPOffice/PHPWord), for example

 # FPDI-TFPDF